andreianmatos/tension/README.md

-# User tests done through:
+# User tests

-andreianmatos.github.io/tension
+User tests were conducted through the website: andreianmatos.github.io/tension

-# Users library for the additional visual and acoustic tests available in:
+# Users library

-andreianmatos.github.io/tension/usersLibrary
+Library resulting of the users' acoustic and visual inputs for the additional two tests, available at: andreianmatos.github.io/tension/usersLibrary

 Research project for master thesis at Instituto Superior Técnico.
 2021-2022.